cs432-websci-fall20/hw8-cluster-DesmondChambers/report.md

 Save the matrix in a text file (either tab-separated like blogdata.txt or comma-separated) and upload to your GitHub repo.

+The code for question #1 is [q2.ipynb](./q2.ipynb).

+The resulting file is [tweetdata.txt](./tweetdata.txt).

 ### Q3. - dendrograms
 Create an ASCII dendrogram and a JPEG dendrogram that uses hierarchical clustering to cluster the most similar accounts (see slides 21, 23 - Week 12).
 Include the JPEG in your report and upload the ASCII file to GitHub (it will be too unwieldy for inclusion in the report).

+The code for question #1 is [q3.ipynb](./q3.ipynb).

+The file I inserted into the provide example code is the same format as the file used in the example but I received an error.

 ### Q4. - k-means
 Cluster the accounts using k-Means, using *k*=5,10,20 (see slide 37 - Week 12).
 In separate files, list the accounts in each cluster, for each value of *k*.
 How many iterations were required for each value of *k*?